DanielHadley/DanielHadley.github.io/about.md

 ## Selected Presentations

++ "The Top 10 Mistakes Civic Startups Make When Pitching to Government," *Code For America Summit*, Oakland, CA, 2015.
+(Co-presented with Joe Curtatone, Skye Stewart, and Denise Taylor)

 + "Responsive Cities," Panel Discussion, Harvard University, Law School, October 28, 2014.

 + "Using Data to Transform Government," *IDEASpHERE Conference*, Harvard University, Kennedy School of Government, May 15, 2014.
 (Co-facilitated with Linda Bilmes and Joe Curtatone)